The future is bright for business resiliency

 A new day has arrived for business resiliency.
-Traditional business continuity and disaster recovery strategies have evolved.
+Traditional business continuity and disaster recovery (DR) have evolved.
 As more businesses adopt hybrid cloud, cognitive computing and advanced analytics to improve customer experience, create smarter supply chains and build efficiencies across enterprise operations, they also face new risks.
-With business operations and customer engagement relying on interconnected core systems, data and applications, a disruption or IT outage can be catastrophic.
+With business operations and customer engagement relying on interconnected core systems, data and business applications, a disruption or IT outage can be catastrophic.

 In today’s era of digital disruption, resiliency cannot be considered an insurance plan or afterthought — it’s an essential component for gaining competitive advantage through digital transformation.
 Your resiliency strategy provides you with the confidence to leverage the cost, agility and other benefits of cloud and hybrid IT environments.
 It’s a key factor in protecting your organization’s reputation, as it supports reduced service-level agreements and provides reliable, predictable recovery within minutes, if not seconds, of a disruption.

-Enterprises require a recovery environment that can keep up with the business technology and meet evolving business demands using automation and orchestration.
+Enterprises require a recovery environment that can keep up with the business technology and meet evolving business demands using automation and DR orchestration.
 But it doesn’t stop there.

 Imagine a resiliency strategy that can predict an outage or provide an alert for an upcoming weather event with precision.
 IBM has begun the journey to integrate Watson’s cognitive and analytics capabilities into solutions for predictive, pre-emptive resilience and risk management.
 The foundation of this integration is the new paradigm: software-defined resiliency.